abbasizadeh/Git-Guide/README.md

 # Signatures (GPG key)
 Defining a pair of keys to sign your commits and changes.
-Then everyone can make sure that the commits are belong to you. first we should install GPG and create a GPG key.
+Then everyone can make sure that the commits belong to you. first we should install GPG and create a GPG key.

 - git config  --global user.name